nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

-    The "module pattern" expands upon the concept of a self-executing anonymous function, by having a `return` at the end, which exposes some properties/methods as publicly usable (and therefore, mutable).
+    The "module pattern" expands upon the concept of a self-executing anonymous function, by having a `return` at the end, which exposes some properties/methods as publicly accessible (and therefore, mutable).
 The result of this `return` is assigned to a variable, which serves as an app/module "namespace."

-    The "revealing module pattern" works in much the same way, except instead of bundling up all properties/methods into a single object literal, local variables are aliased to an object literal at the end of the closure.
+    The "revealing module pattern" works in much the same way, except instead of bundling up all properties/methods into a single object literal, local variables are assigned to properties of an object literal at the end of the closure.

     ```js
     // Module Pattern